jvalue/open-data-service-v1/docs/configuration/PegelOnline-Example.md

 ## Overview

+The placeholder `{{ods_base_url}}` is represented as `http://localhost:8080/ods/api/v1` in the default configuration.

 As an example, the ODS is configured and used for PegelOnline as data source:

-- create a source
+#### Create a source

+In this step the data source is configured.
+This contains the meta data of the source, like the origin, author, terms of use, etc.
+Additionally, the schema of the data source is provided, including which data is mandatory and which are optional.

-- configure a filter chain
+#### Configure a filter chain

+By configuring a filter chain, simple steps towards the final data are executed.
+This includes specifying which adapter is used (protocol + format to retrieve the data).
+The DbInsertionFilter is responsible for persisting the data in the final format, the NotificationFilter triggers notifications.
+Additionally, some configuration of the filter chain can be given, like when it should be executed.

-- create a view on the retrieved data
+#### Create a view on the retrieved data

+This represents a querying mechanism that operates on the stored data.
+It relies on the capabilities of the underlying CouchDB and uses an map-reduce-like syntax.

-- get the data
+#### Get the data

-The placeholder `{{ods_base_url}}` is represented as `http://localhost:8080/ods/api/v1` in the default configuration.
+Fetching the data from the configured data view is a simple HTTP call.
+The format of the data depends on the prior steps.

 ## Create data source